chamburr/modmail/README.md

-ACTIVITY_NAME - Displays the bot's current activity DEFAULT_SERVER - If a server ID is put here, all tickets will be directed to this server DEFAULT_PREFIX - Change the default prefix of the bot OWNER_USERS - Users who have access to commands which give access to the database and can ban other users from using the bot ADMIN_USERS - Users who have a subset of the owner commands
+ACTIVITY_NAME - Displays the bot's current activity DEFAULT_SERVER - If a server ID is put here, all tickets will be directed to this server DEFAULT_PREFIX - Change the default prefix of the bot OWNER_USERS - Users who have access to sensitive commands ADMIN_USERS - Users who have a subset of the owner commands (not necessary to use)
 ```

 #### Build the Project